TikTok's algorithm to be licensed to US joint venture led by Oracle and Silver Lake

 All the final details still need to be nailed down among several joint venture partners that will include Oracle, investment firm Silver Lake Partners and possibly two billionaires — media mogul Rupert Murdoch and personal computer pioneer Michael Dell.
 The U.S. administration would not have a stake in the joint venture nor be part of its board, according to a senior White House official.

+President Trump is expected to issue an executive order later this week that declares that the terms of the deal meet the security concerns laid out by the law, the senior White House official said.
+China still needs to sign off on the framework proposal, and any final deal would still require regulatory approval.

 The proposal is aimed at resolving a long-running effort to wrest TikTok's U.S. operations from its Beijing-based parent company, ByteDance, because of national security concerns.
-It's part of an agreement forged between Trump and China President Xi Jinping while the two leaders continue to spar in a trade war that's roiled the global economy for much of the year.
+TikTok has become a high-profile topic during conversations between Trump and China President Xi Jinping as they continue to spar in a trade war that's roiled the global economy for much of the year.

 For now, the two sides are progressing on a framework deal that calls for a consortium of investors, including Oracle and Silver Lake, to take over the U.S. operations of TikTok in a process that might not be completed until early next year under a timeline laid out Monday by the Trump administration.
 That could mean TikTok's divestment might not be completed until a year after it was supposed to be banned under a law that had bipartisan support but was repeatedly bypassed by Trump.